yashmadan123/mslearn-openai/Instructions/Labs/Standalone-lab01/01-get-started-azure-openai.md

 4. Use the **Generate** button to submit the prompt to the model and retrieve a response (you may need to scroll down).
 The response consists of a quiz based on the example in the prompt.

       ![](./media/generated(1).jpg)

+   >**Note** : The output of the chat may vary.
+The screenshot is provided for reference only and may not reflect the exact same output.

    >**Note**: If you don't receive the expected output in the new experience, please follow the steps below:

 6. From the right top corner toggle bar to switch to old experience.